-Divisive though the original AirPods are, they have certainly been a hit.
-In fact, Apple claims they’re the most popular headphones in the world.
+Divisive though the original AirPods were, they have certainly been a hit.
+In fact, Apple claims the standard AirPods are the most popular headphones in the world.

-But, despite their abundance and the rather magical user experience they offer, the AirPods have their flaws.
-The second-generation model brought with it a boost in sound quality, but they're still a long way from delivering the sonic satisfaction of the very best wireless earbuds.
+But, despite their abundance and the rather magical user experience they offer (for Apple fans especially), the AirPods have their flaws.
+The second-gen model brought with it a boost in sound quality, which the AirPods 3 then took further once again, but they're still a fair way from delivering the sonic satisfaction of the very best wireless earbuds at their price point.

-These are all issues that Apple has sought to address with the AirPods Pros, which sit above, the standard AirPods.
+These are all issues that Apple has sought to address with the AirPods Pro, which sit above the standard AirPods and haven't yet evolved into an AirPods 2 offering (that's on the cards for later this year, mind).

-By combining the magic of the original AirPods with active noise-cancelling, Apple designed the AirPods Pros as a best of all worlds device and, while not the best-sounding noise-cancelling earbuds, they are still an utter joy to own and use.
+By combining the magic of the original AirPods with active noise-cancelling, Apple has designed the AirPods Pro as a best-of-all-worlds device and, while not the best-sounding noise-cancelling earbuds for the money, they are still an utter joy to own and use.

-- AirPods 2 vs AirPods Pro: which is better?
+- AirPods 3 vs AirPods Pro: what's the difference?
+Which are better?

-- Should you buy Apple AirPods?
-Are they worth it?
+- Should you buy AirPods?
+Are Apple's wireless earbuds worth it?

-While there’s no denying the familial similarities between the 2nd-gen AirPods and the AirPods Pros – the glossy white finish, protruding stem and bulbous body – there are clear differences, too.
-Most obvious is the silicone tip of the new AirPods, which is shorter in length than on many in-ear headphones and elliptical rather than round.
+While there’s no denying the familial similarities between the AirPods 3 and AirPods Pro – the glossy white finish, protruding stem and bulbous body – there are clear differences, too.
+Most obvious is the silicone tip of the Pro model, which is shorter in length than on many in-ear headphones and elliptical rather than round.

-Where the existing AirPods respond to taps to the body, the AirPods Pros' controls have been moved to the stems, which now contain force sensors.
+Where the original AirPods responded to taps to the body, the AirPods Pro's controls are located in the stems, which now contain force sensors (a design trait the new AirPods have also copied).
 A quick squeeze on either stem pauses or resumes a track (or answers an incoming call), a double-squeeze skips forward, a triple-squeeze skips back and a long squeeze switches between noise-cancelling modes.

 However, we’re not completely convinced by this approach.
 The squeezes are fiddly to perform, particularly when running or cycling, which you may well do with the AirPods Pros thanks to their sweat- and water-resistance.
 They're not as sports-focused as a rival such as the Bose Sport Earbuds, but running in the rain is all good.